Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Towards The Natural System

 The solution we have found is self-consistent as no icebergs will form at the front.
 We now check whether this solution is stable.
 Suppose that a small region of shelf near the front broke off.
 We keep the origin of our co-ordinate system where the front previously was.
 The condition for stability is that more flux crosses the front than can be carried away by icebergs, thereby leading to a longer shelf and restoration of the lost region.
 This means that

 If melting of ice is primarily responsible for the formation of icebergs at the front, then it is reasonable to have $c \propto f$.
-If other mechanisms are responsible, then $f$ will perhaps rise slowly or not at all despite large rises in $c$.
-The distinction will turn out to be critical.

-If $f \propto c$, then increases in these parameters will force an increase in $H'$ and make Equation \ref{Shelf_Stability} harder to satisfy.
+In this case, increases in these parameters will force an increase in $H'$ and make Equation \ref{Shelf_Stability} harder to satisfy.
 The shelf will eventually become unstable.
 Unlike in the case of ice tongues, a large laterally confined ice shelf can suddenly become unstable and rapidly disintegrate.
 This will cause a drastic alteration in the force balance at the grounding line.
 The buttressing effect of the sidewalls upon the system is now gone.
 Consequently, the system will behave more like an ice tongue.
 This would most likely mean the new equilibrium thickness will be given by Equation \ref{H}.

 We suppose that, before the sheet has quite reached equilibrium, it will attempt to balance the forces across the grounding line.
 This will be achieved by having the ice run parallel to the bed very close to this point.
 This allows for a rough estimate of the flux entering the ocean, using Equation \ref{Q} and setting $h' = \alpha$.
 One can of course calculate more precisely what flux is required for a particular value of $H$ to be the equilibrium grounding line thickness.
 As this flux will undoubtedly greatly exceed the flux supplied into the ice sheet, the grounding line will retreat.
 Our equations can thus be used to get a rough estimate of how long it will take to reach the new equilibrium configuration.